 What Does Retained STNR Mean?

 Retained STNR means that a baby displays STNR even after attaining the age of 12 months.
 You may test the presence of STNR.
-The following signs may also indicate retained STNR in a one-year-old.
+The following signs may also indicate retained STNR in a one-year-old and can affect child development.

 - Prefers lying on the floor most of the time instead of attempting to stand or walk